 Axway's main CSR challenges are linked to its activities and IT challenges.
-For IT companies, CSR firstly translates as the growing need for eco-efficient IT: low consumption of energy and raw materials, which also need to be easily recyclable.
+For IT companies, CSR firstly translates as the growing need for eco-efficient IT: low consumption of energy, raw materials, and easily recyclable.

 The concern for long-term viability and corporate social responsibility to contribute to sustainable development is a natural extension of Axway's values.
 The desire to manage its business rigorously and to turn these values into action has led the Group to adopt "virtuous" forms of behaviour in the social, environmental and societal spheres.